What are Lagoon Systems?

 Supplemental Dissolved Oxygen

-Application of liquid hydrogen peroxide (H2O2) is becoming very common in wastewater lagoon systems for the purpose of providing an immediate increase in dissolved oxygen and a consequential reduction of BOD (biological oxygen demand).
+Application of liquid hydrogen peroxide (H2O2) is becoming quite common in wastewater lagoon systems for the purpose of providing an immediate increase in dissolved oxygen and a consequential reduction of BOD (biological oxygen demand).
 The need for a supply of supplemental dissolved oxygen typically occurs when biological treatment systems such as lagoons experience temporary overloads or equipment failure.
 The increase in dissolved oxygen due to hydrogen peroxide addition also helps to serve in reducing “nuisance odors” that can occasionally be found during lagoon operations.

 Solving Common Lagoon Problems